 12th June - 1429 – During the Hundred Years' War, on the second day of the Battle of Jargeau, Joan of Arc leads the French army in their capture of the city and the English commander, William de la Pole, 1st Duke of Suffolk.

 11th June - 1509 – Henry VIII of England marries Catherine of Aragon.
 She was previously Princess of Wales as the wife of Henry's elder brother, Arthur.

 10th June - 1921 – Prince Philip, Duke of Edinburgh, was born.
-We wish him a happy 99th birthday.

 9th June - 1781 – George Stephenson, English engineer, known as the “Father of Railways” and inventor of "Stephen's Rocket", was born this day.

 8th June - 1042 – Edward the Confessor becomes King of England.
 Whilst many believe it was William the Conqueror who was first to take a register of manorial interests, it was Edward.
 The only English King to achieve sainthood.